FredKSchott/snowpack/docs/01-introduction.md

 <p class="notification is-link">
   <strong style="text-decoration: underline">TL;DR</strong> - With Snowpack you can build modern web apps (with React, Vue, etc.) without a bundler (like Webpack, Parcel, Rollup).
-No more waiting for your bundler every time you hit save.
+No more waiting for your bundler to rebuild your site every time you hit save.
 Instead, changes are ready in the browser instantly.
 </p>